Applies from Thu 15 Sep 2022, 9.00pm to Tue 14 Mar 2023, 9.01pm. Last reviewed: Tue 3 Jan 2023, 8.41am.

-NSW National Parks and Wildlife Service (NPWS) will be conducting ongoing aerial baiting program from Sunday 22 May to Sunday 5 June 2022 in the following areas:
+NSW National Parks and Wildlife Service (NPWS) is conducting an ongoing ground and aerial baiting program from 8th October 2022 to 7th April 2023 in the following reserves:

-- Barrington Tops National Park and State Conservation Area
+- Barrington Tops National Park / State Conservation Area

 - Berrico Nature Reserve

-- Camerons Gorge Nature Reserve and State Conservation Reserve
+- Camerons Gorge Nature Reserve / State Conservation Area

 - Monkerai Nature Reserve